If Z Is A Standard Normal Variable Find The Probability

 What is the difference between cumulative and non-cumulative Z-tables?

 Cumulative tables show P(Z < z), which represents the area from negative infinity to your Z-value.
-Non-cumulative (or partial) tables show the area between 0 and z.
+In practice, non-cumulative (or partial) tables show the area between 0 and z.
 Always verify which type you're using before performing calculations.

 Can negative Z-values have positive probabilities?